 Verizon Fios makes more sense for users.
-Verizon’s fiber is reliable and fast, and you and everyone in the house won’t complain about speeds or data use.
+Verizon’s fiber is reliable and fast, and you and everyone in the house won’t complain about speeds.
 You’ll have more than enough for checking Facebook, watching Netflix, or playing Warcraft.

 Comcast XFINITY is more than fine in terms of capabilities, but you face a 1 TB data cap and a greatly reduced upload speed.
 XFINITY internet ends up posing a greater cost risk than Verizon Fios.
 Still, it’s a very fluid experience going from Comcast TV to internet with the X1.

 Our advice: if you can sign up for fiber internet from Verizon Fios, it’s a smart move.
-Comcast XFINITY has reliable internet with some fast speeds, but we don’t like the idea of data caps or reduced upload speeds.
+Comcast XFINITY has reliable internet with some fast speeds, but we don’t like the idea of reduced upload speeds.

-At $67 per month, this package includes more than enough for an average TV and internet user.
-You get 60 channels and 50 Mbps download and upload speeds, plus unlimited data.
+At $54.99 per month, this package includes more than enough for an average TV and internet user.

 An average household with multiple users and devices won’t have trouble streaming or downloading.
 Fiber technology makes data easier to deliver, so even if it’s peak hours, you shouldn’t see much (if any) loss in your speed.